 In September 2014, effective October 1, 2014, Gulfport entered into an amended and restated master services agreement with our subsidiary Stingray Pressure Pumping LLC, or Pressure Pumping, for pressure pumping services.
-In July 2018, Gulfport and Pressure Pumping entered into an amended agreement, which extended the term of the existing agreement until December

-31, 2021, unless it is terminated earlier in accordance with its terms, and expanded the service area to include both Ohio and Oklahoma.
+In July 2018, Gulfport and Pressure Pumping entered into an amended agreement, which extended the term of the existing agreement until December 31, 2021 and expanded the service area to include both Ohio and Oklahoma.
 Pursuant to this agreement, Pressure Pumping agreed to provide pressure pumping, stimulation and related completion and rework services to Gulfport, dedicating up to two spreads and related equipment for the performance of these services.
 Gulfport agreed to pay Pressure Pumping a monthly service fee plus the associated costs of the services provided.
 On December 18, 2019, Gulfport filed a lawsuit against Pressure Pumping in the Superior Court of the State of Delaware.
-Pursuant to the complaint, Gulfport seeks to terminate the master services agreement.
-In addition, Gulfport alleges breach of contract and seeks damages for alleged overpayments and audit costs under the agreement and other fees and expenses associated with this lawsuit.
-The Company believes these claims are without merit and has vigorously defended the action.
+Pursuant to the complaint, Gulfport sought to terminate the master services agreement.
+In addition, Gulfport alleged breach of contract and sought damages for alleged overpayments and audit costs under the agreement and other fees and expenses associated with the lawsuit.
 On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
-Gulfport may take action in its chapter 11 proceeding to terminate its agreement with us and/or seek to reduce our claims for services and damages to which we may be entitled.
-For the years ended December 31, 2020 and 2019, we recognized revenue from Gulfport of approximately \$42.5 million and \$90.4 million, respectively, for services under this agreement.
-Additionally, during the year ended December 31, 2020, Pressure Pumping (i) recognized interest on past due receivables totaling \$1.9 million and (ii) recorded reserves on its pre-petition receivables due from Gulfport for services, interest and attorneys' fees totaling \$19.4 million.
-As of December 31, 2020 and 2019, Gulfport owed us approximately \$28.0 million and \$6.0 million, respectively, related to this pressure pumping contract.
+Gulfport emerged from bankruptcy on May 17, 2021.
+On September 21, 2021, the Pressure Pumping and Gulfport reached a settlement under which all litigation relating to the pressure pumping contract was terminated, Pressure Pumping released all claims against Gulfport and its subsidiaries with respect to Gulfport's bankruptcy proceedings and each of the parties released all claims they had against the others with respect to the litigation matters discussed above.
+For the year ended December 31, 2021, we recognized net revenue of approximately \$14.8 million and reserves on receivables due from Gulfport for services and interest totaling \$41.7 million.
+On June 29, 2021, Gulfport ceased to be a related party.

 In September 2014, effective October 1, 2014, Gulfport entered into a sand supply agreement, as amended on November 3, 2015 and August 6, 2018, with our subsidiary Muskie Proppant LLC, or Muskie Proppant.
 Pursuant to this agreement, Muskie Proppant agreed to sell and deliver, and Gulfport agreed to purchase, specified annual and monthly amounts of proppant sand, subject to certain exceptions specified in the agreement, and pay certain costs and expenses.
-The sand supply agreement has a term ending on December 31, 2021.
+The sand supply agreement had a term ending on December 31, 2021.
 In September 2020, Muskie filed a lawsuit against Gulfport to recover delinquent payments due under this agreement.
-Further, on November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
-Gulfport may take action in its chapter 11 proceeding to terminate its agreement with us and/or seek to reduce our claims.
-For the years ended December 31, 2020 and 2019, we recognized revenue from Gulfport of approximately \$7.5 million and \$27.7 million, respectively.
-During the year ended December 31, 2020, Muskie Proppant recorded reserves on its pre-petition receivables due from Gulfport for services, interest and attorneys' fees totaling \$3.2 million.
-As of December 31, 2020 and 2019, Gulfport owed us approximately \$1.1 million and \$1.1 million, respectively, related to this sand supply contract.
+On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
+Gulfport emerged from bankruptcy on May 17, 2021.
+On September 21, 2021, the Company and Gulfport reached a settlement under which all litigation relating to the Muskie contract was terminated and Muskie retained an allowed general unsecured claim against Gulfport §3.1 million.
+For the year ended December 31, 2021, Muskie Proppant recognized net revenue of approximately \$2.1 million and reserves on its receivables due from Gulfport for services and interest totaling \$1.3 million.
+As of December 31, 2021, Muskie Proppant had a receivable due from Gulfport totaling \$0.1 million.
+On June 29, 2021, Gulfport ceased to be a related party.